 If you are on holiday in Madrid, you may decide that you would like a trip away to another part of Spain.
 Despite the long distance, you can take a journey from Madrid to Valencia in 1 hour and 35 minutes.
 The high velocity train line makes it possible to enjoy a day trip or an overnight stay in a different part of the country.

 This page will provide you with a guide to taking the high speed train from Madrid to Valencia.
-You will find a link to a full overview of the train system and what to expect, advice on buying tickets, timetable information, details on train routes and a location map.
+You will find a link to a full overview of the train system and what to expect, advice on buying tickets, timetable information and details on train routes.

 For a general guide to the relevant AVE train station in Madrid, Madrid Atocha, with information on station location, opening times, parking, lounges, places to eat and customer services, see our Guide to train station in Madrid.